-(On Demand Webinar) Cybersecurity in Health Care: Snapshot of Threats, Required Practices, and Recommended Strategies
+(Recorded Webinar) Cybersecurity in Health Care: Snapshot of Threats, Required Practices, and Recommended Strategies

 Numerous cybersecurity incidents in recent years have shown the health care industry's increasing susceptibility to data breaches and ever-expanding cyber threats.
 Join Michael Golde and Ty Kayam as they discuss cybersecurity issues for health care providers and strategies to minimize the most common threats to cybersecurity.
 In particular, this webinar will:

 - Examine the current legal frameworks and related governmental actions on cybersecurity relevant to health care providers;

 - Identify common cybersecurity vulnerabilities and threats using real-world examples of incidents in health care; and